 When I was a little girl, such questions would rarely need to be asked, because few patients would have even dreamed of calling their doctor by their first name.
 In fact, I can’t even remember Dr. Zaritsky’s first name – and he was our family doctor for decades.

-- just over 78% of patients wanted doctors to shake their hands, while about 18% did not (this study was done prior to the H1N1 flu pandemic scare and subsequent warnings to limit public handshakes)
+- just over 78% of patients wanted doctors to shake their hands, while about 18% did not (this study was done prior to the pandemic and subsequent warnings to limit public handshakes)

 - slightly more than half of patients preferred that their first names be used during interactions (“Hello, Carolyn”)